sportnginlegacy/hubstats/README.md

  - sportngin
  ```

 ### Repositories
-Hubstats needs to know what repositories for it to watch.
-You can set it to watch either an entire organization or a list of specific repositories in `octokit.yml`.
+If you only want Hubstats to watch certain repositories, you can set it to watch a list of specific repositories in `octokit.yml`.
+Otherwise, the default will be for Hubstats to watch an entire organization's list of repositories.
 The list of repositories should look like either:

 ```
 repo_list:
- - sportngin/hubstats
+ - sportngin/repo_one
- - sportngin/active_zuora
+ - sportngin/repo_two
- - sportngin/make-resourceful
+ - sportngin/repo_three
 ```

 ### Teams
-Hubstats tracks teams that are whitelisted in the `octokit.yml`.
-It is recommended that you make teams dedicated for hubstats team based metrics so they are isolated from permissions focused teams.
+If you want Hubstats to watch certain teams to give back GitHub team metrics, then you must whitelist a list of teams in the `octokit.yml`.
+If no list of teams is added, then there will be no team metrics.
 The list of teams should look something like:

 ```
 team_list: